rtp-aws/devpost_aws_disaster_response/captainslog.md

 eval "$(pyenv init --path)":
 ```
 > Sets up your shims path.
 This is the only requirement for `pyenv` to function properly.
 You can do this by hand by prepending `$(pyenv root)/shims` to your `$PATH`.

+### twitter

+Tom posted a GondorCallsForAdd.exe for me [here](https://twitter.com/AWSOpen/status/1482031484420739072).
+That was nice.
+I also checked the slacks, IRC, discord on devpost etc for teammates.